segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 ## EMR

 Data Lakes uses an EMR cluster to run jobs which load events from all sources into Data Lakes.
-The set up instructions will have you spin up an EMR cluster using a m5.xlarge node type.
-Currently the cluster is always running, however the cluster will auto-scale to ensure it's not always running at full capacity.
-More information about the EMR specification can be found [here](https://github.com/segmentio/terraform-aws-data-lake/tree/master/modules/emr).
+The set up instructions have you deploy an EMR cluster using a `m5.xlarge` node type.
+Currently Data Lakes keeps the cluster  always running, however the cluster auto-scales to ensure it's not always running at full capacity.
+Check the Terraform module documentation for the [EMR specifications](https://github.com/segmentio/terraform-aws-data-lake/tree/master/modules/emr).

 ## IAM